FREE ONLINE ED ASSESSMENT. Start Here

 According to one study, these wipes may improve symptoms of PE.

-To use these wipes, apply them to the shaft of your penis and allow it to dry for five minutes before sex.
+To use these wipes, apply them to the head and shaft of your penis and allow it to dry for five minutes before sex.

 If do-it-yourself methods for how to improve sexual stamina are ineffective, it might be time to seek medical care.
 If you’ve been diagnosed with premature ejaculation, your healthcare provider may prescribe medication to help manage symptoms.